Franklin Square, New York: Landmarks

 Franklin Square was the home of the Franklin National Bank, once the nation's 20th-largest bank.
 Under the leadership of Arthur T. Roth, the Franklin National Bank introduced many banking innovations, such as the bank credit card, the drive-up teller window (1950), junior savings accounts (1947), and a no-smoking policy on banking floors (1958).
 Today, the building is a Chase bank.

 On October 8, 1974, the Franklin National Bank was declared insolvent due to mismanagement and fraud, involving losses in foreign currency speculation and poor loan policies.
 This caused massive losses for its stockholders and resulted in jail and disgrace for its management; Italian financier and CEO Michele Sindona was poisoned in his cell in 1986, while serving a life sentence for his part in this affair.
 It was at the time the largest bank failure in the history of the country and forced US banking policymakers to reexamine and reassess the regulation of international banking.

 The building was listed on the National Register of Historic Places in 2015.

+In October 2019, the Town of Hempstead designated the Franklin Square Movie Theater, located at 989 Hempstead Turnpike, as a historical landmark.
+Built in 1933, the Art Deco building is one of the few remaining examples of the architectural style in the town.
+The landmark status followed applications submitted by local residents and community organizations, including the Community League of Garden City South.